cloudmesh/classes/docs/source/i523/2017/course/web.rst

 relevance of history with libraries, catalogs and concordances.
-An overview of web search is given describing the continued evolution of search engines and the relation to the field of Information Retrieval.
+An overview of web search is given describing the continued evolution of search engines and the relation to the field of Information https://www.youtube.com/watch?v=kIQ-BTyDfOQ&feature=youtu.beRetrieval.
 The importance of recall, precision and diversity is discussed.
 The important Bag of Words model is introduced and both Boolean queries and the more general fuzzy indices.
 The important vector space model and revisiting the Cosine Similarity as a distance